appukuttan-shailesh/CONECT-INT_website/content/event/2022-10-05_higher-order-interactions/index.md

   placement: 2
   preview_only: true
 projects: []
-subtitle: 'Talks by Giovanni Petri & Daniele Marinazzo'
-summary: 'CONECT workshop "Higher-order interactions"'
 tags:
 - events
 title: '2022-10-05 : CONECT workshop "Higher-order interactions in brain networks: from theory to data analysis"'
+subtitle: 'Talks by Giovanni Petri & Daniele Marinazzo.'
+summary: 'CONECT workshop "Higher-order interactions" (Petri & Marinazzo)'
 ---

 I am pleased to invite you to a mini-workshop organized as a scientific activity of the Computational Neuroscience Center (CONECT) of the INT focused on **"Higher-order interactions in brain networks: from theory to data analysis"**.